bbenedict/bbenedict/100days.md

 Second day of working with AWS SageMaker.
 I did a test run of my recent Tensorflow work using the VGG16 model for image classification.
 Turns out, training the model was about 5 times faster with SageMaker than on my iMac.
 I did use some beefier servers, ml.p2.xlarge for the EC2 instance and ml.eia1.medium for Elastic Inference to add some GPU processing power to the notebook.

+## day 85

+Another round of AWS SageMaker tests.
+This time I focussed on connecting to other services like S3 or RDS.
+Pretty straight forward stuff.

+## day 86

+I created a new Jupyter Notebook in SageMaker to refactor what we currently use for recommendations in our platform.
+I love a good re-factor.
+The implications are signficant.
+It's a perfect sandbox to try new algorithms and to teach the team about algorithms we already use.

+## day 87

+I started a deep dive on various Sentiment Analysis tools using my local Jupyter Notebook installation.
+The first tool I explored was VADER (Valence Aware Dictionary and sEntiment Reasoner), which classifies positive and negative reviews using social media text to train the model.
+It worked pretty well.

+## day 88

+Spent a large chunk of time exploring a blog post on SpaCy only to discover that the new version of the library rendered the blog post almost unusable.
+The author pledged to fix it, so maybe I'll revisit later.

+## day 89

+I got side tracked by an idea for improving my REST-based query language project.
+I have to say I like this approach a lot.
+Sorry, still in a private repo.

+## day 90

+Can you believe I am at day 90 already!
+I am amazed how well the 100 days concept works as a motivator.
+So much of my learning debt has been erased by knowledge.
+I resumed my review of Sentiment Analysis tools with another good example of SpaCy.
+Although, I am not getting into the depths of NLP like I had hoped.
+I'll keep looking for other sources of learning.